delearyus/Jester-Test-Angular/README.md

 easier and won't require huge amounts of reworking.
 Fetching of users and posts are handled through their own promise-based services, which make an easy entry point for dynamic data.

+## Goals for the Future

++ Hosted, rather than embedded, content
++ Better markup/styling support for posts
++ Pages for information about users
++ More types of posts